 Forget diamonds, today a dog could well be girl’s best friend or more.
 Have the lines blurred between canines and humans?

-Talent Hounds showcases a select group of Talented Dogs and the people that love them: hunters, trackers, herders, sled dogs, police dogs, guide dogs, service dogs, performers, entertainers and athletes.
+The Talent Hounds Documentary Film showcases a select group of Talented Dogs and the people that love them: hunters, trackers, herders, sled dogs, police dogs, guide dogs, service dogs, performers, entertainers and athletes.
 It explores the breeds, talents and training, and shares a mix of fun, facts and heart.
 It shows how dogs can enrich lives and how we can bring out the best in our dogs, with a particular focus on dogs who have found their special talents in spite of having come from rescues and shelters.

 “As pet lovers, we are thrilled to be working with The Pet Network to tell interesting, heartwarming and fun stories that celebrate dogs and their owners to a television audience.
 We are also very excited about our Talent Hounds interactive project and enjoying bringing together a community of people that care for and about their talented dogs” states Writer/Director Susan Nation.